zcourts/higgs/higgs-cluster/README.md

 Any Server or Client can emit an event.
 When an event is emitted it can have parameters/data associated with it.
 The nodes that subscribe to the given event can choose to accept some or all of the parameters emitted.
-What parameters a subscriber accepts is determined by the data types of it's subscription method signature.
+What parameters a subscriber accepts is determined by the data types of it's subscription classMethod signature.
 Subscribers can also indicate a "strict" mode where a given parameters must be sent (using an annotation for e.g.)

 ## Data Transformers

 A Node registers what are called DataTransformers.
-A data transformer is capable of accepting data of different formats and converting them into a format suitable to pass as a parameter to a subscription method.
+A data transformer is capable of accepting data of different formats and converting them into a format suitable to pass as a parameter to a subscription classMethod.
 A data transformer is registered once per node but multiple instances are used.
-If no data transformer is registered or the registered ones cannot convert a particular type then the parameter types of the subscription method must match the parameters being emitted by an event producer (another node or client).
+If no data transformer is registered or the registered ones cannot convert a particular type then the parameter types of the subscription classMethod must match the parameters being emitted by an event producer (another node or client).
 For e.g.
 Given 2 Nodes, A and B.
 B subscribers to "save-post" and accepts parameters (String user_id,Post post) Node A wants to emit a "save-post" event but it has the data in a Map.
 One of the nodes, A or B must have a data transformer that accepts a Map and outputs a String and a Post type.
-If Node A has such a transformer then the conversion happens before emitting the event, if Node B has such a transformer then the Map is emitted and the conversion happens on Node B before invoking the subscribed method.
+If Node A has such a transformer then the conversion happens before emitting the event, if Node B has such a transformer then the Map is emitted and the conversion happens on Node B before invoking the subscribed classMethod.

 Transformers from other nodes (not A or B) cannot be used for the conversion, even if they have such a transformer i.e. either Node that is involved in emitting or consuming the event can have the transformer but no one else.